 Human beings over-stress the planet to produce inordinate amounts of grain to feed animals that we label as “livestock”.
-Feeding the 50+ billion animals that we exploit, torture and slaughter each year has a vastly detrimental affect on our world.
-There are over 1.5 billion cows being “utilized” in the animal agriculture industry, which consume grain at 50 times the rate of full grown human beings.
+Feeding 70 billion land-based animals that we exploit, torture and slaughter each year, has a vastly detrimental affect on our world.
+There are over 2 billion cows being “utilized” in the animal agriculture industry, which consume grain at 30 times the rate of full grown human beings.
 We lose a land mass of rain forest that could cover a mid-sized nation every 5 years and there will not be any rain forests in 40 years, mainly due to humanity feeding animals in animal agriculture.

 The exploitation of animals by the current human population is so extensive that we have also resorted to adding ground fish to their feed, seeing as roughly half of every grain that we reap is not enough to sustain the industry.
 This is obviously the main factor when considering why humanity is depleting the number of fish species in our oceans.
 The Earth was never meant to sustain the billions of animals that we slaughter each year.
 It simply can not cater to so many meat and dairy consuming human beings.
 We are condemning our grandchildren to a gruesome future through our inability to see reality and change for the sake of human posterity.